MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

     ```

-1. Log the AUC-ROC and AUPRC metrics for the model trained on imbalanced data:
+1. Log the AUC-ROC and AUPRC metrics for the model that you trained on imbalanced data:

     ```python
     with mlflow.start_run(run_id=raw_run.info.run_id):